 Ammonia safety awareness is one of our top priorities.
-We work closely with industry professionals to improve refrigeration systems safety, raise awareness around the risks presented by ammonia equipment, and offer education and training opportunities to help mitigate safety risks.
+We work closely with industry professionals to improve refrigeration systems safety, raise awareness around the risks presented by ammonia equipment, investigate incidents and publicize learnings, and offer education and training opportunities.

 - Exposure to this toxic gas may result in chemical burns to the skin, eyes, and lungs.
 The level of danger depends on the concentration of ammonia and how long you've been exposed to it.